 The Master Over Darkness

 Jesus knew that He was in a conflict.
-He did not hate anyone, but sinful people hated Him because His light exposed their dark secrets.
-His human brothers were also sinners (unlike the Son of God); they posed no holy threat to the fake righteousness of the religious leaders.
-So although it was safe for them to go with the crowd from Galilee to the Feast of Tabernacles in Jerusalem, Jesus chose not to be ambushed along the road.
+That is why He had come – to confront the Evil One and his wicked work – to conquer sin and death (1 John 3:8).
+He was also a threat to the religious leaders who had been manipulated by the devil.
+They loved the status of their position but did not want the Messiah to upset their power-games.
+Initially they were suspicious of Him, but then became increasingly hostile to Jesus (John 8:44).
+He did not hate anyone, but His light exposed their dark secrets (John 3:19-20).
+His human half-brothers were also sinners (unlike Jesus the Son of God).
+That is why they posed no holy threat to the fake righteousness of the religious leaders.
+So, it was safe for them to go with the crowd from Galilee to the Festival of Tabernacles in Jerusalem, but Jesus chose not to be ambushed along the road because God’s time for His crucifixion had not yet come (John 7:30).
 Instead, He travelled alone and unrecognised.

-The focus of the Feast should have been praising God for His goodness, providing for His people during wilderness wanderings 1,500 years previously.
-Instead, the religious leaders had their attention on Jesus - not to worship Him but to locate Him and kill Him.
-Their zeal for God had been replaced by a jealous love of themselves; guarding their dark hearts against the light of God's truth.
-Their worship was self-centred and, although they read God's Word at the Feast, they refused to submit to what He said.
-Indeed, their ambition was to destroy Jesus (the Word of God) so that they could eliminate true holiness from their horizon for ever, and live in the delusion of their own 'righteousness'.
+The focus of the Festival should have been to praise God, who wonderfully provided for His people during wilderness wanderings 1,500 years previously.
+Instead, the religious leaders were looking out for Jesus - not to worship Him but to locate Him and kill Him (John 5:16-18).
+Their zeal for God had been replaced by a jealous love of themselves, guarding their dark hearts against the light of God's truth.
+Their worship was self-centred and, although they read God's Word at the Festival, they refused to submit to what He said (John 5:39-40).
+Indeed, their ambition was to destroy Jesus (the Word of God) so that they could eliminate true holiness from their horizon, and live in the delusion of their self-created 'righteousness'.

 © Dr Paul Adams